robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I shrugged.

-"I know it seems weird now for me to question the whole 'wife' idea—now, at this late date—but when I saw the emptiness in your dad's eyes I realised he and I were two different pieces of cloth looking at the same seam."
+"I know it seems weird now for me to question the whole 'wife' idea — now, at this late date — but when I saw the emptiness in your dad's eyes I realised he and I were two different pieces of cloth looking at the same seam."

 "You're nothing like my dad!"